beyond al nafs

 135 x 105 cm | acrylic and pastel on canvas | available

-No wave travels alone, no wave exists eternally, telling the story about how we belong to Him and to Him we will Return.
+No wave travels alone, no wave exists eternally.
+We belong to Him and to Him we will Return.

 acrylic and pastel on canvas | 155 x 100 cm | available